Even before her diagnosis, she knew something was wrong. Her symptoms made it nearly impossible to function from day-to-day.

 Looking at a computer or tablet screen was enough to create debilitating dizziness and nausea.
-Even setting foot in an artificially-lit store like Target would trigger migraines so severe that they knocked Kayla off her feet.
+Even setting foot in an artificially-lit store like Target would trigger a migraine attack so severe that they knocked Kayla off her feet.

-But fast forward to today and Kayla McCain has learned how to live with her diagnosis, something known as vestibular disorder.
+But fast forward to today and Kayla McCain has learned how to live with her diagnosis, something known as a vestibular disorder i.e. vestibular migraine.
 Through plenty of trial and error, Kayla has learned what works and what doesn’t.
-She now hopes her story and personal experiences can help others living with vestibular disorder regain some comfort in their own lives.
+She now hopes her story and personal experiences can help others living with vestibular migraine regain some comfort in their own lives.